| | | | | | | | | | | | | | | | |

 European Christmas Markets Not to Miss

-Before planning a trip to the Christmas markets in Europe, it is important to know that during the winter in Europe, it can be quite chilly.
-Be sure to check the weather before your trip and bring lots of layers.
-We had hand warmers, gloves, thermal underwear, warm socks, and hats.
-It’s the best way to ensure an enjoyable visit to the best Christmas destinations in Europe.
+Before planning a trip to the best Christmas markets in Europe, it is important to know that during the winter in Europe, it can be quite chilly.
+Be sure to check the weather before your trip and bring lots of layers!

 Best Christmas Markets in Belgium Antwerp - Kids Are A Trip